-direction [9], which require ar priori knowledge on the relative location of the coast- line.
-In agreement with that, in our observations a was found to be less correlated with the sun azimuth and magnetic field inclination, and not significantly correlated with surface currents (circular-circular correlation p > 0.2) (Table 1).
-In addition, as was recently shown for the case of oil pollution transport [36], the actual process of beaching is driven by waves that, via stokes drift, produce the only mechanism for substantial cross-shore flows.
-Therefor, efficient avoidance of stranding requires coun- teracting the effect of waves, rather than that of the currents, which can only bring the jellyfish to the vicinity of the shoreline.
+direction [9], which require a priori knowledge on the relative location of the coast- line.
+In agreement with this, in our observations, a was found to be less correlated with the sun azimuth and magnetic field inclination, and not significantly correlated with surface currents (circular-circular correlation p > 0.2) (Table 1).
+In addition, as was recently shown in the case of oil pollution transport [36], the actual process of beaching is driven by waves that, via Stokes drift, produce the only mechanism for substantial cross-shore flows.
+Therefore, efficient avoidance of stranding requires coun- teracting the effect of waves, rather than that of the currents, which can only transport the jellyfish to the vicinity of the shoreline.

-Evidences for animals orienting their swimming against surface waves are limited to a small number of animals [33, 37-40].
-A wave-induced directional perception mech- anism was identified in sea turtles, who were found to detect the wave direction from the sequence of accelerations occurring within wave orbits below the water surface
+Evidence for animals orienting their swimming against surface waves is limited to a small number of animals [33, 37-40].
+A wave-induced directional perception mech- anism was identified in sea turtles, who were found to detect wave direction from the sequence of accelerations occurring within wave orbits below the water surface

 .
-In jellyfish, while such sensory mechanism has not been identified, counter-wave orientation was suggested as a possible explanation to observed correlation between the direction of jellyfish swimming and that of surface wind [6].
-As for the observe tions reported here, this explanation is supported by the fact that in the context of moving fluids, it is likely that any mechanoreceptor sensitive to fluid motion would not be sensitive to constant unidirectional flow, but rather to time-dependent compo- nents of the flow field.
+In jellyfish, while such a sensory mechanism has not been identified, counter-wave orientation was suggested as a possible explanation to the observed correlation between the direction of jellyfish swimming and that of surface wind [6].
+As for the observa tions reported here, this explanation is supported by the fact that in the context of moving fluids, it is likely that any mechanoreceptor sensitive to fluid motion would not be sensitive to constant unidirectional flow, but rather to time-dependent compo- nents of the flow field.
 These may include shear flows, local turbulence, and orbital currents produced by surface waves [42, 43], as suggested here.

-Providing a unique Lagrangian viewpoint on multiple adjacent jellyfish, our drone- based observations bring new insights on jellyfish swimming behavior, and resulted movement, in their natural environment.
-Focusing on aggregations of R. Nomadica, we found that individual jellyfish consistently maintained constant swimming direc- tion, oriented against the surface gravity waves and away the shoreline.
+By providing a unique Lagrangian viewpoint on multiple adjacent jellyfish, our drone- based observations provide new insights on jellyfish swimming behavior and their resulting movements in their natural environment.
+By focusing on aggregations of R. nomadica, we found that individual jellyfish consistently maintained a constant swimming direc- tion oriented against surface gravity waves and away from the shoreline.
 This behavior translates into synchronized directional swimming of the aggregation as a whole, which reduces the eminent risk of stranding, and provides jellyfish with an adaptive advan- tage critical to their survival.
-In addition to shedding light on jellyfish swimming behavior and its importance, our results open the way for a more accurate representer tion of jellyfish movement in model studies, improving our ability to understand and predict dynamical, ecological, biogeochemical and societal aspects of jellyfish outbreak.
+In addition to shedding light on jellyfish swimming behavior and its importance, our results open the way for a more accurate representa tion of jellyfish movement in model studies, thereby improving our ability to understand and predict dynamical, ecological, biogeochemical and societal aspects of jellyfish outbreaks.

 Supplementary information.
-Supplementary files are found at the end of the document
+Supplementary files are found at the end of the document.

 Acknowledgments.
-This work was supported by the Israeli Ministry of Science and Technology, grant number ***, and by the Israeli Science Foundation, grant number ***
+This work was supported by the Israeli Ministry of Science and Technology, Grant Number ***, and by the Israeli Science Foundation, Grant Number ***.

 Declarations